Geometric Dominating Set and Set Cover via Local Search: Introduction

-Effort has been devoted for the problem when the intersection graph is of specific objects like squares, regular polygons, etc. Marx~\cite{Marx06} proved that the problem is $W[1]$-hard for unit squares, which implies that no efficient-polynomial-time-approximation-scheme (EPTAS) is possible unless $FPT=W[1]$ \cite{Marx08}.
+{Effort has been devoted to related problems involving various objects such as squares, regular polygons, etc..} Marx~\cite{Marx06} proved that the problem is $W[1]$-hard for unit squares, which implies that no efficient-polynomial-time-approximation-scheme (EPTAS) is possible unless $FPT=W[1]$ \cite{Marx08}.
 The best known approximation factor for homothetic $2k$-regular polygons is $O(k)$ due to Erlebach and van Leeuwen \cite{ErlebachL08}, where $k>0$.
 They also obtained an $O(k^2)$-approximation algorithm for homothetic $(2k+1)$-regular polygons.
-Even worse, for the homothetic convex polygons where each polygons has $k$-corners, the best known result is $O(k^4)$-approximation.
-The current state-of-the-art is lacking PTAS even for arbitrary squares.
+Even worse, for the homothetic convex polygons where each polygons has $k$-corners, the best known result is $O(k^4)$-approximation. {Currently, there is no} PTAS even for arbitrary squares.
 We consider the problem for a set of homothetic convex objects.

-{\bf Set Cover} The set cover problem is known to be NP-complete~\cite{Karp}.
-The geometric variant gets a high attention due to its wide applications (for example the recent breakthrough of Bansal and Pruhs~\cite{BansalP14}).
+{\bf Set-Cover:} The set-cover problem is known to be NP-complete~\cite{Karp}.
+The geometric variant {has received a great amount of attention} due to its wide applications (for example the recent breakthrough of Bansal and Pruhs~\cite{BansalP14}).
 Unfortunately, the geometric version of the problem also remains NP-complete even when the objects are unit disks or unit squares~\cite{ChanG, HochbaumM87}.

-Erlebach and van Leeuwen~\cite{ErlebachL10} obtained a PTAS for the geometric set cover problem when the objects are unit squares.
+Erlebach and van Leeuwen~\cite{ErlebachL10} obtained a PTAS for the geometric set-cover problem when the objects are unit squares.
 Recently, Chan and Grant~\cite{ChanG} showed that the problem is APX-hard when the objects are axis-aligned rectangles.
-They had extended the result to several other class of objects including axis-aligned ellipses in $\IR^2$, axis-aligned slabs, downward shadows of line segments, unit balls in $\IR^3$, axis-aligned cubes in $\IR^3$.
-A QPTAS is known due to Mustafa et. al.~\cite{Ray} for the problem when the objects are pseudodisks.
-Current state-of-the-arts lacks PTAS when the objects are pseudodisks which includes a large class of objects: arbitrary squares, arbitrary regular polygons, homothetic convex objects.
+They extended the results to several other classes of objects including axis-aligned ellipses in $\IR^2$, axis-aligned slabs, downward shadows of line segments, unit balls in $\IR^3$, axis-aligned cubes in $\IR^3$.
+A QPTAS {was developed by} Mustafa et. al.~\cite{Ray} for the problem when the objects are pseudodisks.
+The current {state of the art} lacks a PTAS when the objects are pseudodisks which includes a large class of objects: arbitrary squares, arbitrary regular polygons, homothetic convex objects.